resun-c/django-auth0-engine/docs/reference/md/exceptions.md

 # _class_ AuthEngineError(error, description, /, **kwarg)
 Custom exception class raised by different methods of the AuthEngine class.
 It encapsulates information about the error encountered during the authentication process. error is a string representing the name of the error. description is short explanation of the error.

-Each instance has five propery.
+Each instance has five property.

 ### AuthEngineError.__error__
 This holds the error argument.